fouzdertech/business-suite-doc/customer-relationship-management/files.md

 Managing Customer Files

-CloudOnex Business Suite allows you to manage and store files associated with your customers.
+FouzderIT Business Suite allows you to manage and store files associated with your customers.
 This feature helps you maintain important customer documents, attachments, and other files in an organized manner.

 ## Overview